-An exception arises if the file name generated by the above rules starts with one of the characters 'a', 'g', 'i', or 's', and the second character is a minus.
+An exception arises if the file name generated by the above rules starts with one of the characters a, g, i, or s, and the second character is a minus.
 In this case, the character tilde is used in place of the minus.
-The reason for this special rule is to avoid clashes with the standard names for child units of the packages System, Ada, Interfaces, and GNAT, which use the prefixes 's-', 'a-', 'i-', and 'g-', respectively.
+The reason for this special rule is to avoid clashes with the standard names for child units of the packages System, Ada, Interfaces, and GNAT, which use the prefixes s-, a-, i-, and g-, respectively.

-The file extension is '.ads' for a spec and '.adb' for a body.
-The following list shows some examples of these rules.
+The file extension is .ads for a spec and .adb for a body.
+The following table shows some examples of these rules.